-It is pleasing to see this rise through 2021.
-But I believe strongly there is a lot more growth to come.
-I take this opportunity to put on the record, yet again, to shareholders my belief that the company share price continues to trade well below the true underlying value of the business.
-I encourage shareholders to continue their confidence in the business and it's future.
-Shareholders are encouraged to consider PGL for their next investment in the capital market as a very good value purchase.
+It is pleasing to see the share price rise through 2022.
+I take this opportunity to put on the record yet again to shareholders my belief that the company share price continues to trade well below the true underlying value of the business.
+I again encourage shareholders to buy more of our shares with confidence in the business and its future.